Blink Fitness is a gym chain with over 80 locations across the United States that promises to make exercise fun and affordable for tiers of members.

 The “unlimited guest access” offered with blue and green level memberships means that you can bring one guest (ages 18 or older) with you every time you work out, so long as they present a valid form of ID.

 The Blue and Green membership tiers are automatically a one-year commitment.
-If you choose to opt out earlier, you may need to pay a buyout fee.
+If you choose to opt-out earlier, you will need to pay a buyout fee.

 According to the company, the amount and number of days notice necessary will vary based on location, but the typical buyout fee is between $50–$60.
 After a twelve-month membership, the company will waive the fee.

 Blue and Green subscribers to Blink Fitness gain access to their exclusive app (Gray members receive unlimited access only for the first 14 days of membership).
 This “mobile companion” is designed to deliver daily, personalized content to guide you in regards to food, fitness, and general well-being.